smilecomunicacion/smile-basic-web/readme.txt

 - Optional marketing opt-in field with customizable text.
 - Explanation field to describe the purpose of the form.
 - Real-time preview of the user email using the WordPress Customizer.
+- Optional SEO metadata editor for posts and pages (title, description, and indexation).
 - Modular tab interface supporting additional tools.
 - Dynamic generation of:
   - `llms.txt` (text or JSON format).